Bijections on two variations of noncrossing partitions: A direct bijection between and

+Let $\w_0$ be the empty word.
 For $1\leq i\leq n$, $\w_i$ is defined as follows. \begin{enumerate} \item If $i$ is not connected to any integer in $T_i$, then $\w_i=\w_{i-1}m$, where $m=\max(\w_{i-1})+1$.
-Otherwise, $i$ is connected to either the largest active integer or the second largest active integer of $T_{i-1}$. \begin{itemize} \item If $i$ is connected to the largest active integer of $T_{i-1}$, then let $\w_i=\w_{i-1}a_1$, where $a_1$ is the rightmost active letter of $\w_{i-1}$.
-And then we make the active letter $a_1$ inactive. \item If $i$ is connected to the second largest active integer of $T_{i-1}$, then let $\w_i=\w_{i-1}a_2$, where $a_2$ is the second rightmost active letter of $\w_{i-1}$.
-The second rightmost active letter of $\w_{i-1}$ remains active, however, we make the rightmost active letter of $\w_{i-1}$ inactive in $\w_i$. \end{itemize} \item If $i$ is active in $T_i$, then we find the largest letters in $\w_i$ and make the leftmost letter among them active. \end{enumerate} For example, see Figure~\ref{fig:direct}.
-It is easy to check that $\w_n$ is $12312$-avoiding.
+Otherwise, $i$ is connected to either the largest marked integer or the second largest marked integer of $T_{i-1}$. \begin{itemize} \item If $i$ is connected to the largest marked integer of $T_{i-1}$, then let $\w_i=\w_{i-1}a_1$, where $a_1$ is the rightmost marked letter of $\w_{i-1}$.
+And then we make the marked letter $a_1$ unmarked. \item If $i$ is connected to the second largest marked integer of $T_{i-1}$, then let $\w_i=\w_{i-1}a_2$, where $a_2$ is the second rightmost marked letter of $\w_{i-1}$.
+The second rightmost marked letter of $\w_{i-1}$ remains marked, however, we make the rightmost marked letter of $\w_{i-1}$ unmarked in $\w_i$. \end{itemize} \item If $i$ is marked in $T_i$, then we find the largest letters in $\w_i$ and make the leftmost letter among them marked. \end{enumerate} For an example, see Figure~\ref{fig:direct}.